 In a decision announced today, U.S. District Court Judge John Antoon II found that the FTC proved its case, that a permanent injunction to stop the illegal practices is warranted, and that consumers are entitled to the return of more than $9.5 million.

-According to the FTC’s complaint, the defendants’ websites, such as mypaydayangel.com and juniperloans.com, asked for consumers’ personal and financial information, such as social security, driver license, and bank account numbers.
-Near the end of the application form, the defendants offered unrelated “Direct Benefits” and “Voice Net” programs for food, travel and merchandise discounts, or for long distance calling and Internet access.
-Many consumers who clicked to “submit” a payday loan application were enrolled unwittingly into the programs, which initially charged their bank accounts up to $59.90 per month, and later charged up to $99.90 per year.
-Consumers often did not notice the program offers, and some people who declined the offers were charged for the programs anyway, the FTC alleged.
+According to the FTC’s complaint, the defendants’ websites asked for consumers’ personal and financial information, and, near the end of the loan application form, offered unrelated programs for food, travel and merchandise discounts, or for long distance calling and Internet access.
+Many consumers who clicked to “submit” an application were enrolled unwittingly into the programs, which initially charged their bank accounts up to $59.90 per month, and later charged up to $99.90 per year.

 The Federal Trade Commission works for consumers to prevent fraudulent, deceptive, and unfair business practices and to provide information to help spot, stop, and avoid them.
 To file a complaint in English or Spanish, visit the FTC’s online Complaint Assistant or call

 1-877-FTC-HELP (1-877-382-4357).
 The FTC enters complaints into Consumer Sentinel, a secure, online database available to more than 2,000 civil and criminal law enforcement agencies in the U.S. and abroad.
 The FTC’s website provides free information on a variety of consumer topics.
 Like the FTC on Facebook, follow us on Twitter, and subscribe to press releases for the latest FTC news and resources.